 Schedule your FREE consultation

 The road to your J.D. or LL.M. can be complex and sometimes confusing.
-To help keep you on track, here’s a calendar for what law applicants should be doing, and when.
+To help keep you on track, here’s a calendar of what law applicants should be doing, and when.

 STANDARDIZED TESTS:

-• If you’re looking to apply next year, start thinking about when you want to take the LSAT.
-A partial list of applicable test dates is available at www.lsac.org.
+• If you haven’t already taken the LSAT, consider doing so now.
+A list of test dates is available at www.lsac.org.

 SCHOOL SELECTION:

-• If your top priority is to begin law school next fall, you need to take the law school selection process seriously and be willing to potentially apply to several different schools.
-Depending on any feedback you might have already received on your applications, now might be a good time to consider adding some additional safety schools to your list.
-You need to be realistic about admissions statistics and leave yourself with some room to maneuver if you are not accepted at your top-choice schools.
-Don’t waste your time and effort applying to more than the number to which you can submit well-prepared applications.
-You will always get better results applying to 5 stretch schools with applications that reflect 100 per cent of your best effort than you will by applying to 10 stretch schools with applications that each reflect 50 per cent of your best effort.
-Additionally, don’t apply to any school that you wouldn’t be genuinely happy to attend.
+• Plan to apply only to as many schools as you can submit well-prepared applications for.
+You will get better results by applying to 5 stretch schools with applications that reflect 100 percent of your best effort than you will by applying to 10 schools with applications that each reflect 50 percent of your best effort.
+And don’t apply to any school that you wouldn’t be genuinely happy to attend.
 You will be wasting your time and money if you do.
-Nothing biases an admissions committee against a candidate more than a palpable lack of enthusiasm for its school.
+Nothing biases a law school admissions committee against a candidate more than a palpable lack of enthusiasm for their school.

 • Visit schools.
-Try to meet with admissions staff and students, and see if you can sit in on a class.
+Try to meet with admissions staff and students, and see if you can sit in on a class if any are offered over the summer.
 Begin networking with current students, faculty, and alumni from your targeted schools.
+Think about what it is that appeals to you most about your top-choice schools and how you can work those topics into your applications.

 STRATEGIC POSITIONING:

 • The law school admissions committees will be taking a hard, critical look at your profile.
 You must do the same thing first.
-Only by understanding your candidacy from their perspective, can you best mitigate your weaknesses, highlight your strengths, frame your fit, and employ the ‘wow’ factors that differentiate yourself from the many other highly qualified applicants in your demographic.
+Only by understanding your candidacy from their perspective can you best mitigate your weaknesses, highlight your strengths, frame your fit, and employ the ‘wow’ factors that differentiate you from the many other highly qualified applicants in your demographic.

 • Your weaknesses.
 Sometimes it is best not to bring attention to a weakness.
 Other times, it must be mitigated.
 Weaknesses can be mitigated in the personal statement, addendum, or letters of reference.

 • Your strengths.
-You need to become a self promoter without coming across as arrogant.
-You also need to prioritize your strengths as you will not likely be able to highlight all of them in adequate detail within your applications.
+You need to become a self-promoter without coming across as arrogant.
+You also need to prioritize the personal strengths you want to highlight, as you will probably not have space in the application to give adequate detail about all of them.

 • Your story themes and ‘wow’ factors.
-What are the most important points you need to make about your background, values, beliefs, experiences, and reasons for pursuing law school?
+Ask yourself what the most important points you need to make about your background, values, beliefs, experiences, and reasons for pursuing law school are.
 Have you adequately prioritized these points?
-If you attempt to convey too many different points, you risk coming across as disparate and not covering any points in adequate detail to successfully set apart your application.
-What makes you unique in a way that is going to make any admissions officer just really want to recruit you to their school?
+If you attempt to convey too many different issues, you risk coming across as disparate, and will not be able to cover any single point in adequate detail.
+Decide what it is that makes you unique in a way that is going to make an admissions officer want to recruit you to their school.

 • Your fit.
 Why are you a match made in heaven for the specific law school being targeted?
 Why will you be a better fit and contribute more to the program and community than the other applicants?
 Does your application convincingly argue that, if admitted, you will gladly attend the program?